 2.4 Compensation and Benefits for UUA Staff: With respect to employment, compensation, and benefits for Association staff, the President shall not cause or allow:

-- Conditions which jeopardize the fiscal integrity of the Association.
+B. Conditions that jeopardize the fiscal integrity of the Association.

-2.5 Employee Benefits For UU Organizations: With respect to the operation of benefit plans for UU [Unitarian Universalist] organizations, the President shall not cause or allow conditions that are unfair or discriminatory, or that jeopardize the fiscal integrity of the plans.
+2.5 Employee Benefits For UU Organizations: With respect to the operation of benefit plans for Unitarian Universalist (UU) organizations, the President shall not cause or allow conditions that are unfair or discriminatory, or that jeopardize the fiscal integrity of the plans.

 2.6 Financial Planning and Budgeting: Financial planning shall not:

-2.7 Financial Condition and Activities: The President shall not cause or allow situations that would jeopardize the Association’s fiscal health or alignment with the Shared Vision (ENDS).
+2.7 Financial Condition and Activities: The President shall not cause or allow situations that would jeopardize the Association’s fiscal health.

-2.8 Asset Protection: The President shall not allow the Association’s tangible, intangible or intellectual assets to be unprotected from undue risk.
+2.8 Asset Protection: The President shall not allow the Association’s tangible, intangible, and intellectual assets to be exposed to undue risk.

-2.10 Emergency Presidential Incapacity: In order to protect the Association from a sudden temporary loss of the President’s ministry and leadership, the President shall not have fewer than two other senior executives who are familiar with the work and structure of the Board and the President’s ministry and work.
+2.10 Emergency Presidential Incapacity: In order to protect the Association from a sudden temporary loss of the President’s ministry and leadership, the President shall submit to the Board of Trustees for their affirmation a list of the staff who comprise the order of presidential succession, consisting of no fewer than five other senior executives who are familiar with the President’s ministry and duties and the work of the Board.
+The order of succession shall begin with the Executive Vice President and then include other staff as designated by the President.

 2.12 Communication and Support to the Board: The President shall not permit the Board to be uninformed or unsupported in its work, nor perform tasks or take responsibility for areas that are the Board's responsibility.

 2.13 Implementation of the Business Resolutions of General Assembly.
-The President shall not fail to implement in a timely manner those Business Resolutions of the General Assembly that direct the work of the staff.
+The President shall not fail to implement in a timely manner and provide ongoing implementation support for those resolutions of the General Assembly (GA) that direct the work of the staff.